What Is A Double Bet? – How to Calculate Double Bets

 Tip: We recommend using Kickform for Football Tips, Predictions and odds.

 Tennis betting doubles are identical to those in football, in the way that they primarily revolve around head-to-head’s.
-For example, you can place a Double Bet on Rafael Nadal to win the Rolland Garros and Dominic Thiem to win his maiden US Open in Flushing Meadows.
+For example, you can place this kind of bet on Rafael Nadal to win the Rolland Garros and Dominic Thiem to win his maiden US Open in Flushing Meadows.

 Trivia: The oldest Grand Slam is the Wimbledon, first founded in 1877.
-Click here to know more about the best tennis betting sites and what should you expect from them.
+To know more about the best tennis betting sites and what should you expect from them.

 .